VanLuigi/Threat-Hunting-brute-force-persistence/README.md

 - Preserve volatile memory (if feasible) before shutdown.
 - Disable the `helpdesk` account immediately.
 - Disable and remove the local `nexus_admin` account from `npt-ws01`.
-- Reset Mark Smith’s (`m.smith`) password and enforce MFA; monitor for suspicious activity.
+- Reset Mark Smith’s (`m.smith`) password and enforce MFA.
+Monitor for suspicious activity.
 - Block the attacker IP (`20.110.92.50`) and domain (`updates.abordasync.website`) at the firewall/proxy.
 - Add the `WindowsUpdate.exe` SHA256 hash to EDR/XDR blocklists.